inf112-v19/LwjglApplicationConfiguration/README.md

     * Pressing 'T' should bring up the test screen instead.

+### How to choose flag location and skin on robot:
+When prompted to press Enter at startup, press 'S' instead.
+This should bring up a page where you can click on the skin you want to use.
+After choosing a skin, click on the map that is to the right of the black vertical line to place a flag.
+After placing all three flags the game should start with your chosen skin and flag locations.

 ## Known bugs
 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on function or performance, and is just a warning.